CATEGORY: SPORTS & MUSCULOSKELETAL

 Hamstring injuries are a common injury in sport especially in Australian Rules football.
-Hamstrings contributed 26% of total injury load at Noosa Tigers AFL club this season which is a similar number to the AFL in Season 2018.
-Lots of people want to know: “can I prevent injuring my hamstring?” or “how should I rehab my hamstring injury” and “how do I minimise the risk of re-injury?”
-This interest has lead to lots of recent research into the topic
+Lots of people want to know: “Can I prevent injuring my hamstring?” or “How should I rehab my hamstring injury” and “How do I minimise the risk of re-injury?”
+This interest has led to lots of recent research into the topic.

-- Hamstring injury risk is reducible in people who have never had one
+- Hamstring injury risk is reduced in people who have never injured their hamstring

-- Multiple factors should be addressed in rehab including:
+- Multiple factors should be addressed in the rehabilitation of hamstring injuries including:

-- Workload management (consistency and gradual increase in how much the hamstrings do).
-Spikes or troughs in workload are strongly associated with increasing injury risks
+- Workload management which should involve consistent and gradual increases in how much the hamstring is exercising.
+Spikes or troughs in workload are strongly associated with increased injury risks

-- Maximising hamstring strength – especially high load, eccentric exercises
+- Rehabilitation should include maximising hamstring strength – especially high load, eccentric exercises

 - Optimising recovery

-- Stretching may reduce risk however strength should be the focus in the rehabilitation program
+- Stretching may reduce risk of reinjury however, strength should be the focus in hamstring rehabilitation programmes

-- Limited evidence is shown if passive approaches such as massage, ultrasound, foam rolling, and other electrophysical agents help in reducing risk of hamstring injuries.
+- There is limited evidence showing that passive approaches such as massage, ultrasound, foam rolling, and other electrophysical agents help in reducing the risk of hamstring injuries.

 Accurate diagnosis is crucial.
-Three different muscles make up the hamstring and finding which one is affected will dictate your rehab plan.
-A Sports Physiotherapist can work with you to identify where the tear is with certain tests and palpation.
+Three different muscles make up the hamstring and finding which one is affected will dictate your rehabilitation plan.
+A physiotherapist can work with you to identify where the tear is using highly specific tests and palpation skills.
 Sometimes when damage to a central tendon is suspected, an MRI may be worthwhile.
 Ultrasound investigation has limited reliability as it is strongly associated with the experience of the sonographer.